acc-mu3n/NIM-Bootcamp/Deployment_Guide.md

 # NIM Bootcamp

-This bootcamp is designed to help developers get started with NVIDIA NIM™ by building real-world GenAI applications.
+This bootcamp is designed to help developers get started with NVIDIA® NIM™ by building real-world GenAI applications.
 The labs guide participants through setting up NIM Docker containers and utilizing REST API endpoints for serving inference requests.
 Additionally, attendees will explore fine-tuning models using Parameter Efficient Fine-Tuning (PEFT) techniques such as LoRA, with hands-on experience in fine-tuning adapters for the LLaMA-3 8B model.

 ## Deploying the labs